nextreports/nextreports/README.md

 Acknowledgement
 --------------
-YourKit is supporting Genomix open source project with its full-featured Java Profiler.
+YourKit is supporting NextReports open source project with its full-featured Java Profiler.
 YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
 Take a look at YourKit's leading software products:
 <a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and
 <a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>.